azret/lewis/data/P.md

 a marching on, advance (opp. reditus): longior.
 ##### prōcessus ūs, m
 an advance, course, progression, progress, process, movement: processum volt, the progress of the discourse: in processu coepit crudescere morbus, in its course, ***Ver.*** : tantos processūs efficiebat: Sic tua processūs habeat fortuna perennīs, ***Ov.***
+##### prōcīnctus, ūs m
+a girding up, readiness for battle. — Only abl sing.: in procinctu testamentum facere, on the battle-field: ex quo in procinctu testamenta perierunt, i. e. the custom of making wills on going into battle.
 ##### prōclāmātor ōris, m
 a crier, bawler (of a bad advocate; dub.).
 ##### prōclāmō āvī, ātus, āre